cisco-en-programmability/ansible-collection-catalystwan/roles/onboarding_controllers/README.md

 # Ansible Role: onboarding_controllers

-This Ansible role facilitates the onboarding process for Cisco SD-WAN controllers, including vManage, vSmart, and vBond devices.
+This Ansible role facilitates the onboarding process for Cisco SD-WAN controllers, including Manager, vSmart, and vBond devices.
 It handles certificate signing requests (CSRs) generation, controller additions, and validation of the device onboarding status.

 ## Role Description

 The `onboarding_controllers` role performs the following tasks:

 1. Verifies that all required variables for the role are set.
-2. Generates CSRs for vManage devices.
+2. Generates CSRs for Manager devices.
 3. Adds vSmart devices and registers the result of the addition.
 4. Adds vBond devices and registers the result of the addition.
 5. Waits until all controller devices are discoverable via system IP.